mitsunami/RoboND-Rover-Project/writeup.md

         self.go_forward = 1000 #default is 500 # Threshold to go forward again
 ```

 I confirmed that the rover map 96.4% of the environment with 60.5% against the ground truth.
 And, Rover find the location of five rock sample.
-For futher improvement, I need to handle some probelems like below:
+For futher improvement, I need to handle some problems like below:
     - Avoidance of rock abstacles by caring Rover's body area.
     - Finding one rock sample hiding in shadow of obstacles by adjusting golden color threshold.
-    - Improvement of fidelity by adjusting navigable terrain.
+    - Improvement of fidelity by caring Rover's roll and pitch angles and adjusting navigable terrain threshold.
     - Optimizing time by speeding up and ajusting other parameters.
     - Collect samples by ordering `send_pickup()` function